Level 7, 20 Credits

 - study models of addiction, encompassing biological, social, cultural, psychological and economic aspects

-- explore drug, alcohol, tobacco and gambling addiction, focusing on aetiology, characteristics, diagnosis, outcomes and introduction to treatment
+- explore drug, alcohol, tobacco and gambling addiction

 - evaluate addiction intelligence, from epidemiology to clinical assessment